 Medium: Papier-mâché; painted, sprinkled with mica, and lacquered

 L. 9 1/2 in.
 (24.1 cm)

-Purchase, Patti Cadby Birch Gift, funds from various donors and Paul Anavian and Massoud Nader Gifts, 2008 (2008.246a,b)
+Credit Line: Purchase, Patti Cadby Birch Gift, funds from various donors, and Paul Anavian and Massoud Nader Gift, 2008

-cAli Ashraf, the painter who signed and dated this pen box, was a master of the "bird-and-flower" motif so popular on decorative objects produced in the eighteenth and nineteenth centuries in Iran.
-He seems to have specialized in the craft of lacquer, a distinctive feature of the art of this period.
-The subjects of his paintings are comparable to those favored by the best-known artists of his time, a tight-knit circle that included Hajji Muhammad, who specialized in lacquer objects with Europeanizing landscapes, and his brother Muhammad Zaman, under whom cAli Ashraf trained.
-His signature on one end of the box, "zi bacd-i Muhammad, cAli Ashraf shud" (After Muhammad, cAli Ashraf is noblest), is a punning reference to his teacher, and the irises he combined with architectural views in its decoration could be a nod to Muhammad Zaman’s well-known series of iris studies.
+A master of the gul-u-bulbul (bird-and-flower) motif seen on lacquer objects from this period in Iran, `Ali Ashraf worked in a tight-knit circle that included Hajji Muhammad, who specialized in objects with Europeanizing landscapes, as well as his brother Muhammad Zaman, under whom he trained.
+The signature on the box reads "After Muhammad, ‘Ali Ashraf is noblest", is a punning reference to his teacher.
+The irises he combined with architectural views on the box’s decoration are likely a nod to Muhammad Zaman’s well-known series of iris studies.